-Inflammatory activity is associated with the onset of symptoms and the development of complications of inflammatory bowel disease (IBD), which usually require modification of treatment.
-Different clinical and endoscopic indexes, as well as inflammatory biomarkers, are used to evaluate the activity of the disease (1-6).

-Predictors of relapse are needed to make therapeutic decisions to avoid undertreatment as well as overtreatment.
+The inflammatory activity is associated with the onset of symptoms and the development of complications of inflammatory bowel disease (IBD), which usually require modification of treatment.
+Different clinical and endoscopic indexes, as well as inflammatory biomarkers, are used to evaluate the activity of the disease.[1-6] Predictors of relapse are necessary to make therapeutic decisions to avoid undertreatment as well as overtreatment.

-Some biomarkers have been proposed that predict IBD relapse and they are more specific than clinical indexes as well as better tolerated and cheaper than endoscopic indexes.
+Some biomarkers have been proposed to predict IBD relapse and they are more specific than clinical indexes and better tolerated and cheaper than endoscopic indexes.
 Blood biomarkers are commonly used, mainly erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP).
-However, ESR and CRP are nonspecific and may be elevated in other inflammatory processes unrelated to IBD (7).
-Fecal biomarkers such as calprotectin (FC) are more specific and sensitive than blood biomarkers, with the main advantage of being unaffected by extraintestinal processes (8).
-However, FC is not always available worldwide and rapid tests are still not commonly used in clinical practice because of their cost and the need for on-demand specimen collection (9-11).
-Peripheral blood monocytes play an important role in the pathogenesis of inflammatory bowel disease (12-14).
-Monocyte migration to tissues and differentiation to macrophages and dendritric cells is determined by the inflammatory milieu and pathogen-associated pattern recognition receptor (15).
-The quantification of circulating monocytes is cheaper than other biomarkers such as FC, and is available worldwide.
-Monocytes have been proposed as a biomarker of activity in patients with ulcerative colitis (UC), but data are scarce and information in patients with Crohn's disease (CD) under biologic therapies is lacking (16,17).
+However, ESR and CRP are nonspecific and can be elevated in other inflammatory processes unrelated to IBD.[7]
+Fecal biomarkers such as calprotectin (FC) are more specific and sensitive than blood biomarkers, with the main advantage of being unaffected by extraintestinal processes[8].
+However, FC is not alwasys available worldwide, and rapid tests are still not commonly used in clinical practice because of the cost and the need for on demand specimen collection.[9-11] Peripheral blood monocytes play an important role in the pathogenesis of inflammatory bowel disease [12-14].
+Monocyte migration to tissues and differentiation to macrophages and dendritric cells is determined by the inflammatory milieu and pathogen associated pattern recognition receptor.
+[15 Quantification of circulating monocytes is cheaper than other biomarkers as FC and is available worldwide.
+Monocytes have been proposed as a biomarker of activity in patients with ulcerative colitis (UC), but data are scarce and information in patients with Crohn's disease (CD) and under biologic therapies is lacking [16-17]

-We hypothesized that the number of monocytes in peripheral blood correlates with IBD activity and can be used as predictive biomarker in IBD.
+We hypothesized that the number of monocytes in peripheral blood correlates with IBD activity and can be used as predictor biomarker in IBD.
 The aim of the study was to evaluate the accuracy of circulating monocyte quantification to predict flares in IBD patients under maintenance treatment with anti-tumor necrosis factor (TNF) drugs.